tkem/cachetools/docs/index.rst

       # make sure access to cache is synchronized
       with lock:
           cache.clear()

+      # always use the key function for accessing cache items
+      with lock:
+          cache.pop(hashkey(42), None)

    It is also possible to use a single shared cache object with multiple functions.
 However, care must be taken that different